Our Services

 Log into the Student Health Portal, select the Appt.
 Scheduling, then Schedule Appt., choose Physicals for the appointment type or TB Testing.

-Medical absences are granted for medical issues only.
-If your diagnosis is mental health-related, requests should be made with the Counseling Center.
+Health absences are granted for issues of a medical nature.
+If your diagnosis is mental health-related, a request for a Wellness absence should be directed to the Counseling Center.

-There are two types of medical absences, Short Term Leave and Medical Withdrawal.
+There are two types of absences: Short Term Leave and Semester Withdrawal.
 Read the following and decide which is best for you and your circumstances.

 Short Term Leave